hrani/HillTau/Documentation.md

 parameters, or equation terms.
 Except in the case of *Eqns*, the units are as per the **QuantityUnits** above.
 In the case of *Eqns* the system cannot infer what units the user intended, so it uses the values as is.
+Recommended way around this is a) to minimize use of equations, and b) if a term represents something like a basal concentration, define it in the Species list.
+This gives it clear units of concentration, and then the *Constants* scaling will work. <br>
+Example:

+	"Constants": { "CaBaseline": 0.08, "KA": 1.5, "tau": 0.1 }

 ### Groups